-At the moment there is no national registry for pelvic mesh implants and so nobody really knows the extent of the problem, ie. they don’t really know the numbers of people suffering complications from this surgery.
+At the moment there is no national registry for pelvic mesh implants and so nobody really knows the numbers of people suffering complications from this surgery.
 There have been calls for a national registry but this seems a long way off at present.
-The only system in place at the moment in the UK for reporting problems with mesh medical devices is a voluntary reporting system run by the Medicines and Healthcare products Regulatory Agency (MHRA).
-Doctors and manufacturers are supposed to report adverse incidents to the MHRA.
-You can also report your complications to the MHRA either by downloading the form and putting in the post or by using the on-line reporting system.
+The only system for patients to report problems with mesh devices is a voluntary reporting system run by the Medicines and Healthcare products Regulatory Agency (MHRA).
+Doctors and manufacturers are supposed to report adverse incidents to the MHRA but compliance is low.

-You will be asked for the device name, model and serial number and these important details should have been recorded at the time of your surgery and will be in your hospital records.
-If you do not have these, you can still submit your report if you know what type of mesh device you had (eg TVT, TOT etc) but they will not investigate your case – however, they will add the details to a database so it is still important to send your report.
+When completing the form, you will be asked for the device name, model and serial number – the implanting surgeon should have recorded these details at the time of your surgery.
+This information will be on a sheet in your hospital records.
+If you do not have these, you can still submit your report if you know what type of mesh device you had (eg TVT, TOT etc) but your case may not be investigated – however, they will add these details to a database so still send your report.

-You can ask your surgeon for the mesh device model and serial number – this information should be attached to the operating notes on a sticker.
-If the doctor is not forthcoming with this information, you may have to go through the Medical records office of your hospital and write to the Records Manager to ask for your medical records.
-This will take time as they may send you a form out first following your request and ask you which records you want.
+If you don’t know the implant details, you can ask your surgeon.
+The information should be attached to the operating notes on a sticker.
+Or you can go through the Medical records office of your hospital and write to the Records Manager to ask for your medical records.
+This will take time as they may send you a form out first following your request and will ask you which records you want.
 You can save money by only requesting certain records if you wish.
 You do not have to give a reason for wanting copies of the records.
 When they receive your form, they will write to you telling you how much you need to pay and requesting payment before they release the records.
 You can request your full records if you wish.
 See the following on how to access your medical records:

-Reporting your adverse event will help to highlight the problems associated with these meshes.
+Reporting your adverse event may help to highlight the problems associated with these meshes.